entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  147. Central canal groove meets supraorbital groove: absent (0); present (1).
 > Carr (1991), Character 76; Carr and Hlavin (2010), Character 76; Rücklin *et al*.
 (2015), Character 76; Zhu Y *et al*.
 (2016), Character 76; Jobbins *et al*.
 (2022, 2024), Character 76; Xue *et al*. (submitted), Character 147.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  148. Ventral groove of the main lateral line on the anterior dorsolateral plate: absent (0); present (1).
 > Carr (1991), Character 77; Carr and Hlavin (2010), Character 77; Rücklin *et al*.
 (2015), Character 77; Zhu Y *et al*.
 (2016), Character 77; Jobbins *et al*.
 (2022, 2023), Character 77; Xue *et al*. (submitted), Character 148.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  149. Dorsal groove of the main lateral line on the posterior dorsolateral plate: absent (0); present (1), distinguished from the main lateral line groove by its dorsal trajectory or its continuation onto the median dorsal plate.
 > Carr (1991), Character 78; Carr and Hlavin (2010), Character 78; Rücklin *et al*.
 (2015), Character 78; Zhu Y *et al*.
 (2016), Character 78; Jobbins *et al*.
 (2022, 2023), Character 78; Xue *et al*. (submitted), Character 149.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  150. Main lateral line groove on the posterior dorsolateral plate: absent 0); present (1).
 > Carr (1991), Character 79, modified; Johnson *et al*.
 (2000), Character 15; Carr and Hlavin (2010), Character 79; Rücklin *et al*.
 (2015), Character 79; Zhu Y *et al*.
 (2016), Character 79; Jobbins *et al*.
 (2022, 2024), Character 79; Xue *et al*. (submitted), Character 150.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  151. Dorsal groove of the main lateral line on the median dorsal plate: absent (0); present (1).
 > Carr (1991), Character 80; Carr and Hlavin (2010), Character 80; Rücklin *et al*.
 (2015), Character 80; Zhu Y *et al*.
 (2016), Character 80; Jobbins *et al*.
 (2022, 2024), Character 80; Xue *et al*. (submitted), Character 151.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  152. Postorbital sensory line groove on suborbital plate: absent (0); present (1).
 > Lelièvre (1988), Character 1; Carr (1991), Character 81; Carr and Hlavin (2010), Character 81; Rücklin *et al*.
 (2015), Character 81; Zhu Y *et al*.
 (2016), Character 81; Jobbins *et al*.
 (2022), Character 81; Xue *et al*. (submitted), Character 152.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  153. Angle between the suborbital and postorbital branches of the infraorbital sensory line groove (Lelièvre, 1984a): opened (0); closed, measured as less than 90° (1).
 > Carr (1991), Character 82, modified; Carr and Hlavin (2010), Character 82; Rücklin *et al*.
 (2015), Character 82; Zhu Y *et al*.
 (2016), Character 82; Jobbins *et al*.
 (2022, 2024), Character 82; Xue *et al*. (submitted), Character 153.